 And what if you could not only choose your own 🌲 Christmas tree, but also cut it down yourself somewhere near the 🏔 Pays du Mont-Blanc?

-Not far from the 🏔 Pays du Mont-Blanc, in Arculinge (Reignier-Esery), is 🌲 La Maison Pugin, éléveurs de sapins, and on 🗓 three December Sundays each year, the family-run 🌲 Christmas tree plantation opens its doors to the public . . . and 🌲🪓 you can choose and cut down your very own tree!
+Not far from the 🏔 Pays du Mont-Blanc, in Arculinge (Reignier-Esery), is 🌲 La Maison Pugin (éléveurs de sapins) and on 🗓 three November & December weekends this year, this family-run 🌲 Christmas tree plantation opens its doors to the public . . . and 🌲🪓 you can choose and cut down your very own tree!

 🌲 La Maison Pugin story